snu-sf-class/pp202002/README.md

 - Claims: within 2 weeks from the due date, please.
 - You must use the lastest version of Scala (2.13.3).
 - Please check [errata](https://github.com/snu-sf-class/pp202002/issues/5) regularly
+- Visit http://147.46.242.53:12345 and log-in with your id (e.g. 2016-12345).
+Your initial password is equivalent to your id.
+- Zip your src folder which includes Main.scala and upload it.
 <!--- - [Instruction for submission](https://github.com/snu-sf-class/pp201802/issues/7) -->

 |No. | Published     | Due       	| Description                   	 	 	 	 	 	 	 	 	 	  	|